Uli-Z/autoPDFtagger/README.md

 - **Accuracy and Reliability**: This initial version is a proof-of-concept and may have limitations.
 It's designed to create copies rather than alter original files.
 - **Metadata Editing**: Altering metadata could potentially invalidate certain documents.
 Be careful with digital signed documents.

+## Contribute ##

+If you find this tool helpful and have ideas to improve it, feel free to contribute.
+While I'm not a full-time programmer and i'm not feeling professional at all, any suggestions or enhancements are welcome.
+Submit bug reports, feature requests, or any other feedback.
+Thanks for stopping by!

 ## Requirements to run this program
 - Python
 - An **OpenAI-API-Key with access to gpt-4-vision-preview model**